SheetJS/docs.sheetjs.com/docz/docs/03-demos/25-azure.md

 func azure functionapp publish NAME_OF_FUNCTION_APP
 ```

-Get the function url and test using the same sequence as in step 5.
+Get the function URL and test using the same sequence as in step 5.

 </details>